 Rogue Valley Wineries

-Southern Oregon is regarded as a beautiful location better known for the Rogue River and the Oregon Shakespeare Festival, but a booming new development is sure to add to the list of regional amenities that makes Southern Oregon one of a kind; that development is wine.
+The Rogue Valley is part of the Southern Oregon appellation that stretches from the bottom of the Willamette Valley down to the California state line.
+The Rogue appellation is effectively composed of three contiguous valleys: Illinois, Bear Creek, and Applegate.
+Southern Oregon has the oldest history of grape growing in the state.
+It dates back to 1852 with an early area settler named Peter Britt, who operated a winery in Jacksonville .
 Southern Oregon hosts a relaxed, blossoming wine country that lacks the high prices and congested tasting rooms one might find in similar locations like Napa Valley.
-Thanks to a combination of rich soil and climate variety mixed with a relatively new surge in wine business, Southern Oregon looks to become one of the most highly acclaimed wine regions in the world.
+With a combination of rich soil and warm climate mixed with a relatively new surge in wine business, Southern Oregon looks to become one of the most highly acclaimed wine regions in the world.
 The region boasts over 150 micro-climates south of Eugene, contributed by mountains, high desert and river valleys; this means Southern Oregon can provide a large variety of high quality grapes.
 Everything aforementioned displays why Southern Oregon, specifically Ashland, was named as one of the top ten wine destinations in the world by Wine Enthusiast magazine.

 Owned by Jamie and Katherine McCleary, Jaxon Vineyards is a small and relatively new Rogue Valley vineyard that has already made a name for itself by producing award-winning wines.
 Jaxon Vineyards holds a passion for crafting premium wines from carefully nurtured vines, with a focus on environmentally responsible farming practices to produce varietals that combine an influence from French and Spanish heritage with thriving vines that are uniquely Southern Oregon.
 The McClearys have both taken classes in viticulture at University of California, Davis, and were looking for a warm climate between Ashland and Medford.
 In 2008, the family purchased a 16-acre pear orchard deemed suitable for growing grapes of the southern Rhone region of France and the Rioja region of Spain.
 Both of these regions have similar climates to Southern Oregon and proved to be a perfect host for grape strands that produce tempranillo, syrah, grinch and viognier.
 Jaxon received fantastic reviews of their wines from the start; their 2011 Granache won a double gold at WOW and gold at the 2014 SavorNW Wine competition, the 2011 Estate Tempranillo won silver medals at WOW, the San Francisco International and the SavorNW competitions.
 Jaxon also received 91 points from Wine Enthusiast for their 2011 Syrah.